 .2.3 completed at least one month of approved seagoing service that includes a minimum of three bunkering operations on board ships subject to the IGF Code.
 Two of the three bunkering operations may be replaced by approved simulator training on bunkering operations as part of the training in basic training in accordance with the provisions of section A-V/3, paragraph 1 of the STCW Code.

-6. Completion of the Updating Training
+6. Completion of the APPROVED Training

-Trainees, who have successfully completed each Function of the Updating Training mentioned above and passed the assessment thereof, shall be issued a Certificate of Completion for the Function duly completed.
+Trainees, who have successfully completed the approved training programs mentioned above and passed the assessment thereof, shall be issued a Certificate of Completion for the ATP duly completed.

 7. REVALIDATION OF CERTIFICATE OF PROFICIENCY (COP)